-9 teenagers dead as flash floods hit Israel and West Bank
+10 teenagers dead as flash floods hit Israel and West Bank

 Pictures from Anata, a Palestinian neighborhood in East Jerusalem, showed what appeared to be about 10 concrete slabs that had been washed away.
 The water broke through in the Shuafat refugee camp in Jerusalem as well.

-Such severe storms in late April is surprising, with the region usually prepping for the beginning of an arid summer.
+Such severe storms is surprising in late April when the region usually is prepping for the beginning of an arid summer.
 Powerful thunderstorms are not unheard of at this time, but they haven't occurred in a number of years.

 Raging waters filled streets and flooded stores and homes in videos and photos posted on social media, while videos from the desert showed the parched landscape suddenly inundated with torrential waters.